Seth MacFarlane: Guest appearances

 MacFarlane has appeared in sitcoms, comedy and news programs, independent films, and other animated shows.
 In 2002, MacFarlane appeared in the Gilmore Girls episode "Lorelai's Graduation Day".
-On November 5, 2006, MacFarlane guest starred on Fox's The War at Home as "Hillary's Date", an unnamed 33-year-old man who secretly dates teenaged Hillary in the episode "I Wash My Hands of You".
-MacFarlane also appeared as the engineer Ensign Rivers on Star Trek: Enterprise in the third-season episode "The Forgotten" and the fourth-season episode "Affliction".
+On November 5, 2006, MacFarlane guest-starred on Fox's The War at Home as "Hillary's Date", an unnamed 33-year-old man who secretly dates teenaged Hillary in the episode "I Wash My Hands of You".
+MacFarlane appeared as the engineer Ensign Rivers on Star Trek: Enterprise in the third season episode "The Forgotten" and the fourth-season episode "Affliction".
 During 2006, MacFarlane had a role in the independent film Life is Short.
 He has been a frequent guest on the radio talkshow Loveline, hosted by Dr. Drew Pinsky.